 - West Virginia

-A non-solicitation agreement is a restrictive agreement that, once signed, bars an employee from poaching a business’ personnel, contractors, customers, or clients after leaving the company.
-The agreement can be used as a standalone contract or can exist as a clause within a broader agreement, such as an NDA or non-compete.
+A non-solicitation agreement is a restrictive agreement that, once signed, bars an employee from poaching a business’s personnel, contractors, customers, or clients after leaving the company.
+The agreement can be used as a standalone contract or as a clause within a broader agreement, such as an NDA or non-compete.

 Many employers include non-solicitation clauses or standalone agreements in the onboarding process for every employee.
 While this type of “blanket” protection is technically permitted, many states require non-solicitation agreements to cover a specific business interest.
-Examples include specific types of employees prohibited from poaching, customer lists being off-limits, or another comparable reason.
+Examples include customer relationships, client lists, and specialized training provided to employees.